Maebeck/progressive-budget/README.md

 ![](https://img.shields.io/badge/license--blue)
 Allows user to monitor their budget on the go!
 Offline or online!
 ## Installation
-    Check out the live site!
+    Check out the live site! (https://maebeck-pwa-budget.herokuapp.com/)
  ## Usage
-    User is able to add or subtract funds with a description of what happened.
+    User is able to add or subtract funds with a description of their transaction.
 User will be able to track all their funds while either online or offline!
 ## Test Installation
     N/A
 ## GitHub URl